ulfschneider/ulfschneider.github.io/_posts/blog/2016-02-29-pocket-git-guide.md

 Commit to make a snapshot of your work
 ---
-Contents which have been staged must be committed in order to reference them.
+Contents which have been staged must be committed to produce a snapshot of your current work.
 Any commit is self-contained, it does not only reference your current changes, but everything which makes up the state of your current project at the time you are committing.
-This is because each commit contains a reference to its direct predecessor, the parent comit.
-Beginning at the last commit, the tip, the list of commits is a sequence pointing to the past.
+This is because each commit contains a pointer to its direct predecessor, the parent commit.
+Beginning at the last commit, the tip, the list of commits is a sequence pointing to the past, defining your entire project at the current time.

 ```
 git commit [-a] [-m "your commit message"]